-This is a new interdisciplinary field that fosters awareness of language as a critical site of cultural interaction and negotiation, conflict and cooperation.
-Students can take this specialisation with a language focus in Chinese, French, German, Indonesian, Italian, Japanese, Korean or Spanish.
+This is a cutting-edge, interdisciplinary field that fosters leadership in intercultural awareness.
+A critical component of this specialisation is language learning.
+Language is studied as a critical site of cultural interaction and negotiation, conflict and cooperation.
+Students can begin, or further their studies, in Chinese, French, German, Indonesian, Italian, Japanese, Korean or Spanish.

 This is a discipline that examines the dynamics of global politics and economics, including the relationships between political institutions, international organisations, governmental and non-governmental players.
 It uses evidence-based explanations to study war/conflict, development, financial, and other crises at the global level.

 International Studies examines the origins, processes and contestations of globalisation in the contemporary world.
 Ordinary people's experiences and responses to global integration are at the centre of our inquiry.
 It examines how local communities around the world embrace but also challenge aspects of globalisation, in four interlocking spheres of the human condition:

 Global health and disease

 The ways in which people experience good health or disease are increasingly influenced by global factors, such as the growing movement of people and animals, the spread of pollution and pathogens, the development of new medical technologies and treatments, and international institutions that coordinate health and security responses to disease outbreaks.
 Where and how people live and die - local matters - determines their access to primary healthcare, so an understanding of culture, global wealth distribution, and development is an essential component to studying global health and disease in this stream.